dequelabs/axe-api-team-public/.github/actions/has-auto-releasable-commits-v1/README.md

 # has-auto-releasable-commits-v1

-A GitHub action to help determine if a parent GHA should continue to run or stop.
+A GitHub Action to determine if the repository has commits that should be automatically released.

 ## Inputs